julioxavierr/graphql-faker/README.md

 npm run
 ```

-after that the graphql can be accessed at http://localhost:8000/graphql.
+After that the server can be accessed at http://localhost:8000/graphql.